 Example "Digging a hole"

-In the example, a typical task out of probability theory and statistics will be completed.
+In the example, a typical question out of probability theory and statistics will be completed.
 It is to calculate the probability of certain colour combinations, when different coloured spheres are randomly drawn from an urn.

 In the example, a simple geometric problem will be completed, i. e. the calculation of the hypotenuse: The solution is supposed to be derived from the knowledge that the hypotenuse is the longest side of a right triangle.
 To do this, the participant is given a variety of possible solutions, from which they need to choose the correct one.